Table of Contents

 Now, let’s dig in deeper and compare the two in detail.

-A type of employment where a hiring company is responsible for all (or nearly all) the workers’ time.
+A type of employment where an outstaffing company is responsible for all (or nearly all) the workers’ time.

-- Outstaffing services provider pays benefits, bonuses, equipment, and employer taxes.
-If a startup hires programmers from another company, startup owners just pay a fixed sum of money to the service provider and spare themselves all the paperwork troubles.
+- Outstaffing services provider (e.g., outstaffing agency) pays benefits, bonuses, equipment, and employer taxes.
+Suppose a startup hires programmers from another company.
+In that case, startup owners pay a fixed sum of money to the service provider (according to the subcontract) and spare themselves all the paperwork troubles.